-25 SHORT – A valley favorite, the awesome views, open slopes and spacious glades make for an exceptional day in the Grand Teton National Park backcountry.
-Vertical ascent/descent – just over 3,000 ft.
+MAVERICKS, 25 SHORT AND SHADOW PEAK: Located in Grand Teton National Park these valley favorites are full of awesome views, open slopes, big bowls, and spacious glades that make for an exceptional day in the Teton backcountry.
+Vertical ascent/descent – from 3,000 ft. – 4,000 ft.

-ALBRIGHT PEAK: An approach with some steep skinning near the top, followed by a sustained descent through open powder slopes and gullies.
+ALBRIGHT PEAK and WIMPY’S: These backcountry ski runs in Grand Teton National Park are approached via the Death Canyon trailhead with some steep skinning near the top, followed by a sustained descent through open powder slopes and gullies.
 Vertical ascent/descent – 3,200 ft.

 Contact us to discuss these and many other options.

 “I can’t say enough positive things about Exum… I first met the crew inabout 2012 for an Intro to Backcountry Skiing clinic in Grand Teton National Park, and have since skied and climbed with them on well over 10 occasions.
 All of the guides are extremely knowledgeable, very safety conscious, and fun to hang out with (even while winter camping in fairly extreme conditions).
 If you want to learn more about backcountry skiing, ski mountaineering, or climbing, Exum is the way to go!”
 Mark Johnson